Skip to main content

 • Review your Family Emergency Plan and follow through with your Communications Plan.
 If all of your family members are not present, report to your family's pre-designated meeting point, unless emergency officials direct otherwise.

 • Call 9-1-1 to report injured or trapped persons.
-Give first aid where appropriate, but do not move seriously injured persons unless they are in immediate danger.
-Never enter any building that appears to have suffered structural damage or that poses any other hazards.
+Give first aid where appropriate, but do not move seriously injured persons unless they are in immediate danger

-• Do not enter any disaster area.
+• Do not self-deploy to a disaster area.
 Your presence there will simply add to the confusion and may hamper emergency response efforts.
 A public message will be broadcast in the event that volunteers are needed.

 For Additional Information